 3) The schematic to the right was shown in the overview slides to explain the diurnal cycle of temperature in terms of radiative balance.
-Unfortunately, the diagram has an error (that I intentionally did not mention in the narrative) where two of the curves are not consistent with the physics of radiative heat transfer.
-Which of two curves are inconsistent?
+Unfortunately, the diagram has an error (that I intentionally omitted from the narrative) where two of the curves are not consistent with the physics of radative heat transfer.
+Which two curves are in error?
 Use the laws of radiation to explain what the inconsistency is between the two curves.

-(Hint: compare the diagram with Figure 3.02 in the text.)
+(Hint: compare the diagram with Figure 3.02 of the text.)